Ahsan-Bilal-1899/Global-Bike-Inc.-Data-Cleaning/README.md

 Removed abbreviations for the values in the Country and Division column to make the data understandable.
 Used the REPLACE and IF function.

-Used Ctrl+T to convert the data in a table format.
+Converted the data in a table format.